-The award recipient must accept in person at the Feynman Awards Banquet at the 11th Foresight Institute Conference on Molecular Nanotechnology, to be held October 10-12, 2003, at the San Francisco Airport Marriott in Burlingame, California.
-The winner will receive complimentary full registration including tutorial and banquet, coach airfare and up to 3 nights hotel (arranged by Foresight Institute, Sat. night stay required).
+The award recipient must accept in person at the Feynman Awards Banquet at the 1st Conference on Advanced Nanotechnology: Research, Applications, and Policy, to be held October 22-24, 2004, at the Crystal City Marriott Hotel, Washington, DC.
+The winner will receive complimentary full registration including banquet, coach airfare and up to 3 nights hotel (arranged by Foresight Institute, Sat. night stay required).

 Special thanks go to the law firm of Millstein & Taylor, PC, which underwrites the Prize, and to Foresight Senior Associate Larry Millstein of that firm, who initiated this program.

 - Winner of the 2003 Foresight Prize in Communication

 - Winner of the 2002 Foresight Prize in Communication

 - Winner of the 2001 Foresight Prize in Communication